-The History Of Gold Leaf
+The History of Gold Leaf

 By ERLA ZWINGLE

-Egyptians in Alexandria, Egypt were the first goldbeaters and gilders, pounding gold with a round stone, copper, or wooden hammers.
+Egyptians in Alexandria, Egypt, were the first goldbeaters and gilders, pounding gold with a round stone, copper, or wooden hammers.

-Greek sculptors used gold leaf in creating the “chrysoelephantine” statues of gods such as Athena at the Parthenon, or Zeus at the Temple of Olympia.
+Greek sculptors used gold leaf in creating the “chryselephantine” statues of gods such as Athena at the Parthenon, or Zeus at the Temple of Olympia.
 The bare parts of the figure, such as arms, face, and legs were of ivory (elephantinos) and the armor, robes, hair and weapons were of gold (chrysos).

 Eastern civilizations such as the Japanese have been using gold leaf for centuries as a decorative food and beverage garnish, and even in various medicines and remedies.

-About 400 A.D. gold leaf began to be applied to the letters, borders, and figures in illuminated manuscripts in Constantinople, Ireland, and Italy.
+Around 400 A.D., gold leaf began to be applied to the letters, borders, and figures in illuminated manuscripts in Constantinople, Ireland, and Italy.
 Gold leaf appeared on paintings as the sky (the color of heaven) and as the haloes surrounding the heads of holy figures.
 In Greek paintings, haloes were also sometimes shown on commanders and heroes.
 Austrian painter Gustav Klimt (1862 – 1918) is known for his use of gold leaf, famously exemplified in paintings such as “The Kiss.”